 If you are looking to get into more of Q Hayashida’s works, I highly recommend her new manga Dai Dark.
 It’s set in outer space, so it’s a sci-fi story, but much like Dorohedoro, it’s also dark and surreal.
 The characters and world-building are great as well as expected from Q Hayashida!

 Looking to get into Dorohedoro?
-You can pick up all 23 Dorohedoro volumes at one of the following trusted manga retailers!
+You can pick up all 23 Dorohedoro volumes at one of the following trusted manga retailers below!

 Want more manga recommendations?
-Check out the best horror manga and best sci-fi manga!
+Check out my top manga lists!